 Lesley alumna and trustee Carol Moriarty and her husband have pledged $2 million towards a new facility planned in Cambridge.

-As The Art Institute of Boston (AIB) approaches its 100th year, a Lesley alumna and trustee and her husband have pledged $2 million towards a new facility planned in Cambridge.
-In recognition of their generosity and their ongoing commitment to Lesley University and AIB, Lesley’s new Arts library will be named the Carol and John Moriarty Arts Center Library in their honor.
+A Lesley alumna and trustee and her husband have pledged $2 million towards a new facility planned in Cambridge.
+In recognition of their generosity and their ongoing commitment to Lesley University, Lesley’s new Arts library will be named the Carol and John Moriarty Arts Center Library in their honor.

-The new Arts Center will be constructed in Cambridge, uniting AIB students, faculty, and year-round arts event programming with the Lesley University campus.
+The new Arts Center will be constructed in Cambridge, uniting College of Art and Design students, faculty, and year-round arts event programming with the Lesley University campus.
 The Carol and John Moriarty Arts Center Library will be within a historic church building fronting Massachusetts Avenue, an exciting new purpose for an 1845 Greek revival building.

 The Moriartys have pledged $2 million towards the new Arts Center, comprised of the repurposed church and new construction with art studios, classrooms, and art galleries in the heart of Cambridge’s Porter Square.

-The library, open to all students and accessible to the community, serves a university where more than 30 percent of all students are engaged with the arts, through AIB or programs in Creative Arts and Learning, community art, and Expressive Therapies.
+The library, open to all students and accessible to the community, serves a university where more than 30 percent of all students are engaged with the arts, through the College of Art and Design or programs in Creative Arts and Learning, community art, and Expressive Therapies.

 “In any educational environment, the library serves as a cornerstone of exploration and learning, and this one is no exception,” said Lesley University President Joseph B. Moore.
 “Physically, it preserves the best of the building’s history — stunning stained glass windows and nineteenth century architecture — creating an inspirational environment to study, gather, and explore the collection and modern research tools.”